swatiyengar/jupyter-apis-homework/README.md

 # What I Learned During the Process

 ## String "automation"
  - I discovered how to use a user's input value to automatically create urls for API endpoint requests.
-For instance, in the code below, defining api_key and location based on the user's input and using those variables inside an f-string to define the weather endpoint - the code becomes more flexible.
+For instance, in the code below, I defined api_key and location based on the user's input used those variables inside an f-string to define the weather endpoint.

 ```
 api_key = input("What is your WeatherAPI.com API key?
 Don't have one?
 Sign-up here: https://www.weatherapi.com/")